kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

         // If a call or any other action is time-consuming, you can save the result in the operation
         // If you need an extra field in the Operation structure, add it first
-        // in the step below; beforehand, you can check if a given value already exists in the operation operation.HelloWorlds = body.data
+        // In the following step, you can check beforehand if a given value already exists in the operation operation.HelloWorlds = body.data
         updatedOperation, err := s.operationStorage.UpdateOperation(operation)
         if err != nil {